 - a.
 Changes that result in a decrease in the density or intensity of development approved for a specific lot; - b.
-A change in a land use designation from multifamily to single-family or a change from any use to open space/passive recreation; - c.
-A modification of design of facilities for amenities such as parks, gardens or open spaces; or - d.
+A modification of design of facilities for amenities such as parks, gardens or open spaces; or - c.
 A deviation specifically listed in the approved PD Agreement as a minor deviation not materially affecting the planned development district's basic concept or the designated general use of lots within the district.